Enterprise Value vs Equity Value

 What is Enterprise Value?

-Enterprise Value is the total value paid by the buyer for the future profits of the target in an acquisition.
-It is the value of business inclusive of all its stakeholders including all forms of debt and equity.
-This headline value is intended to reflect the future earning potential of the target and is commonly calculated by multiplying a normalised measure of profit such as EBIT or EBITDA (Earnings before interest, tax, depreciation and amortisation and exclusive of non-recurring expenses) by a chosen pricing multiple.
-Unsurprisingly the choice of pricing multiple is highly subjective and can be influenced by many factors including potential risks, expected growth and/or anticipated synergies so the actual multiple applied to a specific business can fluctuate far from average multiple values taken from aggregators.
-Equally, it is important to understand the detail and nuances behind the deals included in generating the multiple, as they may not be representative to your particular deal.
-Nonetheless, multiples when used correctly are incredibly valued and utilised widely in valuation methodologies.
+Unsurprisingly, the choice of pricing multiple is highly subjective and can be influenced by many factors including potential risks, expected growth and/or anticipated synergies.
+Therefore, the actual multiple applied to a specific business can fluctuate far from average multiple values taken from aggregators.
+It is also important to understand the detail and nuances behind the deals included in generating the multiple, as they may not be representative of your deal.
+Nonetheless, multiples, when used correctly, are incredibly valued and used widely in valuation methodologies.

 What is Equity Value?